A focus on lifelong learning this Children’s Week

 The crucial role of early childhood educators

-Early childhood educators who are highly trained and dedicated to children’s development and wellbeing are essential to deliver engaging educational experiences.
+Early childhood educators who are highly trained and dedicated to children’s development and well-being are essential to delivering engaging educational experiences.

 Carefully thought-out educational experiences should be centred around meeting the Early Learning Framework outcomes, and educators should take a holistic and play-based approach to the care and education they provide, guided by the outcomes mentioned earlier.